athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Icewyrm.md

 abilities_mid:
   - name: ""
   - name: "Explosion"
-    desc: " (cold) When the icewyrm dies, it explodes, dealing 8d6 cold damage to each creature in a 10-foot emanation (DC 27 Reflex check save)."
+    desc: " (cold) When the icewyrm dies, it explodes, dealing 8d6 cold damage to each creature in a @Template[emanation|distance:10] (DC 27 Reflex check save)."

 attacks:
   - name: ""